MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab2_Ex2_endpoint_DLP.md

 1. Close the Chrome browser window.

-You have successfully installed the Chrome browser and added the Microsoft Purview Extension to your client.
-The Chrome browser can now be used like the Edge browser to work with sensitive data and the previously configured Endpoint DLP policy also applies when using the Chrome browser.
+You've installed Chrome and added the Microsoft Purview Extension.
+DLP policy enforcement is now supported in both Edge and Chrome on this device